 First, report the incident to the named ICANN staff member or entity.

-If you are not satisfied after you speak with the named contact or if you feel that you cannot speak to the named contact, you may report the incident via xxxxx@ICANN.org.
+If you are not satisfied after you speak with the named contact or if you feel that you cannot speak to the named contact, you should report the incident via xxxxx@ICANN.org.

 If you are not satisfied with the response to your submission, then contact xxx, ICANN staff members.